Pocoucov: Origin of the name

 The name of the village is written how we speak it - Pocoucov.
 The origin of the name can be Podsoucov.
 Pod is as Under and soudcov is from soudce - it's as a judge.
 Podsoudcov - Under-judge is from the word Podsouce - Inferior of the judge.

 But it isn't sure.
 Because in the history we can see the Poczauczow (1556), Pacúlcow (1558), Pozuziw (at old seal of the village) and the mayor of Třebíč was called Jan Podcaucowský (John of Pocoucov).

 History

 From the prehistory there was found only one neolithic celt.

 The first mention about the village is from the year 1101.
 It was connected with establishment of the Monastery in Třebíč.

 The monastery have two feudatorys there later.

-Pocoucov was settlement of the near village Trnava to the year 1882.
+Pocoucov was a settlement of the near village Trnava to the year 1882.

 Since 1 January 1980 Pocoucov has been the town district of Třebíč.